about us

 In addition, the festival places a strong focus on community engagement and growth.
 It offers a structured program for volunteers from East Sussex College Group in Eastbourne and Baden College in Herstmonceaux, creating an environment where the next generation of filmmakers can learn and contribute.

-• The 7th edition unfolded at The GROVE Theatre in Eastbourne from 3rd to 5th March 2023, with a pre-festival film screening at the Leaf Hall Community Arts Centre on 2nd March.
+- The 7th and 8th edition unfolded at The GROVE Theatre in Eastbourne, with a pre-festival film screening at the Leaf Hall Community Arts Centre and Belgium Café.

-The 8th edition of the Eastbourne International Film Festival in 2024 is set to return from March 21 to 24, once again, at the Grove Theatre in Eastbourne, promising another outstanding celebration of cinema.
+The 9th edition of the Eastbourne International Film Festival was in March 2025 , with outstanding celebration of cinema.

 Meet the Team